jessepav/lacygoill-wiki-backup/floating_point/math.md

     1.300 × 10^3

 ##
+## When determining the significant digits in a calculation, which numbers should be taken into account?

+Only the ones corresponding to measured quantities.
-## What are the six types of values known to be exact?
+All the other ones should be considered as values known to be exact and ignored;
+in particular:

   - integer counts (e.g. the number of oranges in a bag)
   - definitions of one unit in terms of another (e.g. a minute is 60 seconds)
+  - scalar operations, such as "tripling" or "halving"

   - actual prices asked or offered, and quantities given in requirement specifications
   - legally defined conversions, such as international currency exchange
-  - scalar operations, such as "tripling" or "halving"
   - mathematical constants, such as π and e

-### Which influence do they have on the significant digits of a calculated quantity?

-None.

-You must ignore them.

 ### Is the Avogadro's number a value known to be exact?